bradhead/jpa_oidc_fhir_server/README.md

 # HAPI-FHIR Starter Project

-This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.
+This project is a customisation of the HAPI-FHIR complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.
+The project adds Open Id Connect authentication and support for Smart on FHIR token scopes.

-Note that this project is specifically intended for end users of the HAPI FHIR JPA server module (in other words, it helps you implement HAPI FHIR, it is not the source of the library itself).
-If you are looking for the main HAPI FHIR project, see here: https://github.com/jamesagnew/hapi-fhir
+It does not include the default testing overlay normally included with the HAPI FHIR Starter project.
+A client application that supports the OIDC/OAuth2 authentication of this server is available [here](#todo)

 ## Prerequisites

-In order to use this sample, you should have:
+To run this project locally, you should have:

-- [This project](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) checked out.
+- [This project](https://github.com/elementechemlyn/jpa_fhir_server) checked out.
 You may wish to create a GitHub Fork of the project and check that out instead so that you can customize the project and save the results to GitHub.
 - Oracle Java (JDK) installed: Minimum JDK8 or newer.
 - Apache Maven build tool (newest version)

+To build and run this project in Docker you will only need the Docker runtime as the buildchain is included in the Dockerfile.

 ## Running locally